-The church of Panagia Lambini is a tetrastyle cruciform church (11th-12th century) with a dome and a very impressive bell tower.
+The church of Panagia at Lambini is a tetrastyle cruciform church (11th-12th century) with a dome and a very impressive bell tower.
 The imposing church functioned as a Diocese of Lambi, while in 1950 the locals identified on a frescoe of the Virgin Mary the surname Lambini (shining).

 The church was the theatre for a black page of the Cretan History on January 20, 1829, during the Divine Liturgy.
-The Turks asked the believers to surrender, but they resisted.
+The Turks asked the locals to surrender, but they resisted.
 Then they burned the door, invaded the church, massacred all the men and then burned them.
 The women were moved to Rethymnon and sold as slaves.

 Photo: Thanassis Delizonas